 Systematic excavation of the monument was carried out by the German Archaeological Institute in 1901, under the supervision of Ad.
 Furtwangler and H. Thiersch and later, in 1964-1981, under that of D. Ohly.
 The years 1956-1957 restoration work was carried out by A. Orlandos and E. Stikas.

 The Temple’s energy

 It is said that the Temple of Aphaia with the Parthenon and the Temple of Sounion form an imaginary isosceles triangle (the sacred triangle of antiquity which the ancient Greeks took care to observe and apply when it came to the architecture and energy of a temple).
 When the atmosphere is clear, there is direct visibility between these three temples which is said that the ancient Greeks used as a way of communicating in case of attack by enemies.

-- Next to the temple there is a small archaeological museum, the Museum of Aphaia, where parts of the temple are display.
+- Next to the temple there is a small archaeological museum, the Museum of Aphaia, where parts of the temple are on display.

 - When you finish your tour, sit somewhere to enjoy the view and calmness, smell the scent of pines, feel the light wind and let the energy of the space take you to other dimensions.